Safety

 Malaria & Vaccinations

 Several vaccinations are recommended before coming to Madagascar.
 Malaria is a real concern in Madagascar and in Ankarana in particular.
-The risk is highest in the Wet season when there are many mosquitoes.
+The risk is highest in the Wet season (November to April) when there are many mosquitoes.
 Aside from taking antimalarials, the use of mosquito repellent (those containing DEET are best) and covering up in the evening are highly recommended.

 Wildlife Viewing